twisterarmy/twisterad/README.md

 Lightweight, in-memory CLI / daemon tool to rotate multiple [twister](https://github.com/twisterarmy/twister-core) ads on a single mining node, through modified [Bitcoin Core JSON-RPC API](https://github.com/twisterarmy/rust-twistercore-rpc) library.

-Optimal to run as the systemd unit that waits for a twister connection and then begins updating promotional messages with every new block found.
+It is optimal to run as a systemd unit that waits for a `twisterd` connection and then begins updating promotional messages with each new block found.

-Check out `config.json` to setup remote / local connection or update default promotional messages for users!
+Check out available [CLI options](#cli) and `config.json` to setup `twisterd` connection and update promotions!

 ## Install